 Which letters can have a graphic accent?

 Not all letters can bear Italian accent marks.
 Only vowels can have a graphic accent.
-Please check an Italian text, and you will see that consonants do not have accent marks.
-The only letters with accents are: à, è, é, ì, ò, ù.
+Please check an Italian text.
+You will see for yourself that consonants do not have accent marks.
+The only letters with accents are à, è, é, ì, ò, ù.

 When do words have a graphic accent?